lefie1231/CausalInference_ML/README.md

 ## Description

 Job training programs such as the National Supported Work (NSW) Demonstration were designed the help disadvantaged workers in the U.S. find new jobs and increase their income.
-The dataset only includes the male subpopulation.
+The sample from the dataset used in this project only includes the male subpopulation.

 To estimate treatment effects, I will fit and compare a regression model and a causal forest to calculate both the average and conditional treatment effect on worker's real earnings.
 Finally, I will visually inspect the heterogeneity in treatment effects.

 ### Task Type